-Hear from some of the persons who have and continue to impact the regulation of the financial markets, including:
+As part of the development of the Gallery on investment company regulation, hear from some of the women and men who have and continue to impact the regulation of the financial markets, including:

 The virtual museum and archive is copyrighted by the SEC Historical Society.
 The Society reserves the right to restrict access to or use of the museum by any user at any time.